 Jim graduated from Hopewell Valley Central High School and then attended Harvard University.
 After completing his undergraduate work, Jim earned a Rhodes Scholarship, which enabled him to attend Oxford University in England where he continued his studies of Latin America, including research in El Salvador.

 Prior to his service in Congress, Jim ran the New York City branch of The Enterprise Community Partners, a nonprofit dedicated to addressing the unique challenges of urban poverty.
 Jim’s team led the way in financing the construction of thousands of affordable housing units in the greater New York metropolitan region, often using new green technologies to achieve energy efficiency and reduce utility costs.

 Jim’s experience at Enterprise spurred his involvement in politics.
 Putting his expertise in affordable housing to work, Jim served as a Commissioner of the Greenwich Housing Authority, ultimately chairing the board and leading it through a much-needed program of reforms.
 Jim went on to become an elected member of his town's finance board, setting tax and budget policy for Greenwich.
 Jim has also served as Chair of his local Democratic Town Committee, organizing others in the community to become more active in the political process.

 Jim began his professional career at Goldman Sachs & Co. where he worked his way up to Vice President over the course of a 12-year career.
 There he worked extensively in Latin America and headed the bank’s telecommunications technology group.

-Jim lives in Greenwich with his wife Mary and two daughters Emma and Linley.
+Jim lives in Greenwich with his wife Mary (and not frequent enough visits from his daughters Emma and Linley).

 Click here for Jim's official portrait.